postcss/autoprefixer/README.md

 ### Sublime Text

-You can process your styles directly in Sublime Text by [sublime-autoprefixer](https://github.com/sindresorhus/sublime-autoprefixer) plugin.
+You can process your styles directly in Sublime Text with the [sublime-autoprefixer](https://github.com/sindresorhus/sublime-autoprefixer) plugin.

 ### Others

-You can use `autoprefixer` binary to process CSS files in any assets manager:
+You can use the `autoprefixer` binary to process CSS files using any assets manager:

 ```
 sudo npm install --global autoprefixer